John-Ferrel/john-ferrel.github.io/content/Build Your Own Blog in Minutes with Quartz 4.md

 npx quartz create
 ```

-Select `Empty Quartz`, `Shortest path(default)`.
+When prompted, select `Empty Quartz`, `Shortest path(default)`.

+Now, we are at the root path of quartz, which will be the default path in this tutorial.

-Now, we are at `/quartz`, enter the sub folder `/content`, and you can see `/content/index.md`, which is the home page.
+Enter the sub folder `content`, and you will find `index.md`, which is the home page.

-It's very recommended that you use Obsidian and set the folder `/content` as your vault.
+It's highly recommended to use Obsidian and set the folder `content` as your vault.

 ## 3. Write Your First Post